kny5/fabacademy_antonio_anaya/docs/assignments/week05.md

 ### V-Bits:

+In the lab we have available 45, 15 and 10 degrees 0.1 mm VBits.

 <img src="../../images/week05/vbits.jpg" alt="V shaped bit" width=50%/>

 This type of bit is "V" shaped, it's imprecise but very cheap.
 As the bit goes low in the "Z" axis the diameter of the cut increases and this means it's impossible to produce small traces in the board, it means also the leveling needs to be very consistent in precision.